A circular walk from Winchcombe up to the source of the Isbourne.

-Cross a mill access road and continue on a gravelled path to the access road (signed public footpath).
-Cross the road and go through the gate opposite.
-Turn right and follow the stone path above the mill buildings, through trees before descending to another gate.
+Cross the mill access road and continue on a gravelled path to the access road (signed public footpath).
+Turn right along the road for 75m taking the gravel path on the left above the mill buildings, through trees before descending to another gate.

 Go through the gate and turn left to follow a track, signposted Isbourne Way.
 Follow the track and where the main track bears left, go straight on and rise up to a gate ahead E. Pass through and follow this footpath, with a hedge on your right, to reach a gate on your left before the road.
 Go through the gate and turn right to another gate by the lane.